UPSKILLING STUDIO 2020

 How to upskill in response to a rapidly changing environment?

 Want to know how to upskill to adapt to the digital world?
-On June 11, 2020, we will gather government representatives, business decision-makers, as well as experts in education, technology and business strategies to discuss how organisations can prepare themselves for the future.
-This event is an initiative of EIT Digital Professional School, in collaboration with Norwegian University of Science and Technology.
-Check out our high-level speakers and the program in the following.
+On June 11, 2020, we gathered government representatives, business decision-makers, as well as experts in education, technology and business strategies to discuss how organisations can prepare themselves for the future.
+The videos of the presentations can be viewed at the bottom of this page.

 Digitalization is changing work across all fields rapidly